ivaaneoski/sadnessAnalyzer/README.md

 Tell me about your day:
 Today my cat left me for the neighbor and it rained on my pizza delivery.

-Your Copium Dose is: 60%
+Your Sadness Dose Today is: 60%
 Moderate copium intake...
 Stay strong 🫡

-Thanks for trusting Daily Copium Report™.
-Stay strong, soldier! 🫡
+Thanks for trusting Daily Sadness Report™.
+Stay strong, my glorious king! 🫡